cyber-dojo-tools/image_builder/README.md

 - - - -

 # augmented Dockerfile
-You must use image_builder to create images from the Dockerfiles.
-The Dockerfiles **cannot** be used to build a (working) docker image with a raw `docker build` command.
-This is because image_builder augments the Dockerfiles to fulfil several [runner](https://github.com/cyber-dojo/runner)
+Un-augmented Dockerfiles **cannot** be used to build a (working) docker image with a `docker build` command.
+This is because [runner](https://github.com/cyber-dojo/runner) has several
 requirements:
-- it adds Linux user called sandbox
+- all OS's need a Linux user called sandbox
-- it adds a Linux group called sandbox
+- all OS's need a Linux group called sandbox
-- on Alpine it installs bash so every cyber-dojo.sh runs in the same shell
+- Alpine needs `bash` to ensure every `cyber-dojo.sh` runs in the same shell
-- on Alpine it installs coreutils so file stamp granularity is in microseconds
+- Alpine needs `coreutils` so file stamp granularity is in microseconds
-- on Alpine it installs file to allow (file --mime-encoding ${filename})
+- Alpine needs `file` to check if a file is binary or text (--mime-encoding)
-- on Alpine it updates tar to support the --touch option
+- Alpine needs `tar` to support the `--touch` option

 - - - -